 How much whey protein do I need daily?

 To build muscle you need to consume 1g of protein per pound of body weight.
 Protein shakes enable athletes to meet this goal easily on a daily basis.
 Depending on your personal training programme, you may be required to consume more protein than this.

 We like to use Alan Aragon’s protein model, where he recommends 1g of protein per goal weight in lbs.

 For example, if your goal is to weigh 180lbs and you currently weigh 160lbs, then you should be consuming 180g of protein each day.
 This is a very simple model that works.

-Protein shakes for weight loss?
+Whey protein shakes for weight loss?

 Protein shakes can indeed be used for muscle gain and for weight loss.
 The best protein shakes for weight loss are low fat and carbohydrate shakes.
 Our 100% WHEY PROTEIN is just that.
 It is extremely lean and low in carbs and fats as well as cholesterol.
 Per scoop provides just 125 calories per serving.

 Consuming a protein shake for breakfast and one after training each day along with a healthy diet aimed at losing weight will help with weight loss and having better body composition.
 We recommend mixing your protein powder with water as apposed to milk with reduce calories and fat from your daily diet.

 Food or whey protein shakes?